 Who is this course for?

 The Richmond Farm School has no requirements or perquisites.
-Whether you’re a seasoned gardener looking for take your skills to the next level, a novice farmer wanting to gain more knowledge, or have never planted a seed in your life.
-The RFS will take you through a season and teach you everything you need to know to be a successful small-scale grower.
+Whether you’re a seasoned gardener looking to take your skills to the next level, a novice farmer wanting to gain more knowledge, or have never planted a seed in your life.
+The RFS will take you through a season, equipping you with the skills and confidence to pursue a career in sustainable agriculture.

 We encourage all students to have a keen desire to learn, are open to new experiences, and don’t mind getting their hands dirty.
 You will be surrounded with like-minded, community focused people, great discussions will be abundant!